Recursive Entropic Variational Inference for Nonlinear State-Space Models: Practical Recursive Inference Algorithms

 \subsection{Proximal Variational Bayesian Smoothing Algorithms}

-The preceding sections provide all the necessary components to instantiate the general results of Proposition~\ref{prop:forward-markov}, Proposition~\ref{prop:reverse-markov}, and Corollary~\ref{cor:hybrid-markov} for the case of Gaussian variational posterior approximations.
+The preceding sections provide the components needed to instantiate the general results of Proposition~\ref{prop:forward-markov}, Proposition~\ref{prop:reverse-markov}, and Corollary~\ref{cor:hybrid-markov} for Gaussian variational posterior approximations.
 In this section, we present an overview of the resulting three iterative Bayesian smoothing algorithms.

-The \textit{Forward Proximal Variational Smoother (FPVS)}, described in Algorithm~\ref{alg:forward-gauss-markov-iterated-smoother}, proceeds by iteratively refining the posterior estimate in key steps.
-First, a backward recursion is used to compute the potential functions and the forward conditional smoothing distributions, as detailed in Algorithm~\ref{alg:forward-gauss-markov-backward-pass}.
-This is followed by a forward recursion that infers the smoothed marginal distributions, as outlined in Algorithm~\ref{alg:forward-gauss-markov-forward-pass}.
-At each iteration, the damping parameter is updated via the procedure described in Algorithm~\ref{alg:forward-gauss-markov-optimal-damping}, which ensures satisfaction of the proximal constraint imposed by the entropic regularization.
+The \textit{Forward Entropic Variational Smoother (FEVS)}, described in Algorithm~\ref{alg:forward-gauss-markov-iterated-smoother}, iteratively refines the posterior estimate through a backward-forward recursion.
+First, a backward pass computes the potential functions, log-normalizing terms, and updated forward conditional smoothing distributions, as detailed in Algorithm~\ref{alg:forward-gauss-markov-backward-pass}.
+This is followed by a forward pass that propagates the smoothed marginal distributions, as outlined in Algorithm~\ref{alg:forward-gauss-markov-forward-pass}.
+At each iteration, the damping parameter is adapted using Algorithm~\ref{alg:forward-gauss-markov-optimal-damping}, which enforces the proximal trust-region constraint induced by the entropic regularization.

-The \textit{Reverse Proximal Variational Smoother (RPVS)}, presented in Algorithm~\ref{alg:reverse-gauss-markov-iterated-smoother}, follows a similar structure but inverts the order of recursion.
-Specifically, a forward recursion computes the potential functions and the reverse conditional smoothing distributions, as given in Algorithm~\ref{alg:reverse-gauss-markov-forward-pass}.
-This is followed by a backward recursion to compute the smoothed marginal distributions, according to Algorithm~\ref{alg:reverse-gauss-markov-backward-pass}.
-As in the forward smoother, the damping parameter is adaptively chosen at each iteration using the method outlined in Algorithm~\ref{alg:reverse-gauss-markov-optimal-damping}.
+The \textit{Reverse Entropic Variational Smoother (REVS)}, presented in Algorithm~\ref{alg:reverse-gauss-markov-iterated-smoother}, follows the inverse recursion order.
+A forward pass computes the potential functions, log-normalizing terms, and updated reverse conditional smoothing distributions, as given in Algorithm~\ref{alg:reverse-gauss-markov-forward-pass}.
+This is followed by a backward pass that propagates the smoothed marginal distributions, according to Algorithm~\ref{alg:reverse-gauss-markov-backward-pass}.
+As in the forward smoother, the damping parameter is adaptively selected at each iteration using Algorithm~\ref{alg:reverse-gauss-markov-optimal-damping}.